Methodology

 Threshold crossing

 One event tips it.
 A statement.
 An alignment.
 An exposure.
 A performance.
+A silence at exactly the wrong moment.
 Whatever it is, it exhausts the rationalization budget.
 The audience stops defending.
-The silence from the people who used to argue on your behalf is louder than anything the critics say.
+The people who used to argue on their behalf go quiet.
+That silence is louder than anything the critics say.
+This is the moment most people point to later as the beginning.
+It isn't the beginning.
+It's just the first thing everyone can see.

 4